Co-Founder and Partner

-Michael has worked in economic consulting (Advanced Analytical), corporate strategy (Samsung), and social enterprise (Echoing Green and Ashoka).
-His project experience includes pricing strategy, valuation analysis, M&A due diligence, and product expansion strategy.
-At Advanced Analytical, Michael was part of the team of economists that advised Oracle’s legal team in the largest patent infringement case in history.
-Michael was also part of the Harvard team that advised the Massachusetts government on the first U.S. social impact bond.
+Michael has worked in economic consulting, corporate strategy and social enterprise.
+His project experience includes pricing strategy, valuation analysis, and product expansion strategy.
+At Advanced Analytical, Michael was part of a team of economists that advised Oracle’s legal team in the largest patent infringement case in history.
+Michael was also part of the Harvard team that advised the Massachusetts government on one of the first U.S. social impact bonds.
+He holds an AB in economics and government from Dartmouth College, and an MPP from Harvard Kennedy School, where he was managing editor of Harvard Kennedy Review.
 He can be reached at [email protected]

 Michael consulted with the World Bank and UNDP and worked with the Royal Kingdom of Bhutan to design and scale-up a targeted community driven development program.
 He has also worked in the private sector, helping Colombian banks to reach unbanked populations profitably and at scale.
 Prior to being a Dubin Leadership Fellow at the Harvard Kennedy School, Michael designed, implemented and analyzed rigorous impact evaluations in India and Chile with MIT’s Poverty Action Lab.
+Michael holds a BA in economics from Tufts University and an MPA/ID from Harvard Kennedy School.
 He can be reached at [email protected]

 Avnish is from Mauritius.
 He has advised a large DFID challenge fund of Bangladesh on the monitoring and evaluation of a portfolio of 18 innovative NGO projects using cutting-edge technology.
 Prior to that, Avnish has led the implementation, monitoring and rigorous evaluation of an information campaign in 500 villages of Rajasthan, India for the MIT Poverty Action Lab.
 Avnish has also consulted with the World Bank on the implementation of a large social protection program in Bangladesh.
 Avnish holds an MPA/ID from Harvard Kennedy School and an AB in economics and applied mathematics from Dartmouth.
 He can be reached at [email protected]